AlexandrSokolov/java_language/collections/maps/faq.maps.md

 The design decision to allow null values in maps is evaluated in [nulls](todo).

-### Views of the Keys, Values, or Entries, what must you remember about when apply changes?
+### Views, what must you remember about when apply changes?

 The view collections returned by `entrySet`, `keySet`, `values` methods are backed by the map, so they reflect changes to the map.